Self Hosted Kubernetes Agent

 📘

-Installation Tip
+Cluster Installation

-• A pod running a single deployment requires cpu: 460m and memory: 1500Mi, so the cluster nodes must be able to provide this resource request.
+• A pod running a single deployment requires at least cpu: 460m and memory: 1500Mi, so the cluster nodes must be able to provide this resource request.
 Limits can be adjusted by providing custom configuration during chart installation.

-• Minimum node requirements: an instance with at least 2 CPU and 8GiB memory
+• Minimum node requirements: an instance with at least 2 CPU and 8GiB memory.

-For the EKS cluster, you can use this TF example
+For the EKS cluster, you can use this TF example.

-Persistent Volume / Storage Class (optional)
+Persistent Volume/Storage Class (optional)

-• env0 will store the deployment state and working directory, on a persistent volume in the cluster.
+• env0 will store the deployment state and working directory on a persistent volume in the cluster.

 • Must support Dynamic Provisioning and ReadWriteMany access mode.